santedb/santedb-model/SanteDB.Core.Model/Doc/Query/index.md

 ﻿Immunization Management System Query Language Semantics

-Many OpenIZ components use LINQ (Language Independent Natural Query) expressions for querying the data model for complex data structures.
+Many SanteDB components use LINQ (Language Independent Natural Query) expressions for querying the data model for complex data structures.
 This poses a problem, how does one effectively represent LINQ as HTTP query parameters or in a text file?
 Because of this, the SanteDB.Model assembly exposes a QueryExpressionBuilder and QueryExpressionParser class.
 These two classes are responsible for parsing HTTP formatted
 #IMSQL (IMS Query Language) queries to/from LINQ expressions.

-## IMSQL Query Semantics
+## HDSQL Query Semantics

-The semantics of IMSQ make it quite easy to write complex queries.
+The semantics of HDSQ make it quite easy to write complex queries.

 ### Properties

-IMSQL navigates OpenIZ's reference model using the serialization properties.
+IMSQL navigates SanteDB's reference model using the serialization properties.
 To understand this, one must view the documentation for the HDSI formatted objects.
 The query parameters are quite simple, take for example a Patient object (note values are removed for clarity):